-The following concept plan is meant to be illustrative and consistent with the standards contained in this Plan.
-It is expected that the final design of the site will be substantially consistent with this concept.
+The concept plan is meant to be illustrative and consistent with the standards contained in this Plan.
+It is expected that the final design of the site will be substantially consistent with this concept, and such final design shall be memorialized in a redevelopment agreement between the Borough and the developer.